insanum/gcalcli/docs/README.md

                              and only one month will be displayed

   quick <text>             quick add an event to a calendar
-                           - if a --cal is not specified then the event is added to the default calendar
+                           - a single --cal must specified
+                           - the --detail-url option will show the event link
-                           - example:
+                           - example text:
                               'Dinner with Eric 7pm tomorrow'
                               '5pm 10/31 Trick or Treat'

   add                      add a detailed event to a calendar
-                           - if a --cal is not specified then the event is added to the default calendar
+                           - a single --cal must specified
+                           - the --detail-url option will show the event link
                            - example:
+                              gcalcli --cal 'Eric Davis'
-                              gcalcli --title 'Analysis of Algorithms Final'
+                                      --title 'Analysis of Algorithms Final'
                                       --where UCI
                                       --when '12/14/2012 10:00'
                                       --duration 60